SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 "Check the Introduction")
 section, in the guide we want to cover the exact steps that we follow while working on a project.

+## TL;DR

+In short, please follow the next steps to have a consistent joyful development flow:

+1. Conduct EventStorming to gather domain knowledge, store the session board images in the repo.

+2. Pick up a domain you'd like to start with.

+    2.1 Define signals and entities as Protobuf messages for the chosen domain.

+    2.2 Pick up a scenario (a use case, a process, or a flow) within the bounded context.

+    2.3 Implement the scenario server-side functionality in Java code.
+Cover the business logic with Black Box Context (BBC) integration tests.

+    2.4 Fulfill the scenario vertical: create UI, public API, or a client whichever is required.

+    2.x Repeat steps 2.2—2.4 till all the scenarios are covered.

+3. Repeat step 2 for the other domains.

+Make sure you have a dedicated Pull Request for each and every step and sub-step.

 ## EventStorming or getting started with the domain

 While omitting the steps of creating the project repository, the first step to get the project